 ACH transfers don’t require a payment gateway to be processed (although you do need a merchant account).
-ACH processing fees are usually lower than credit card processing fees and are charged either per transaction or as a flat rate.
+ACH payment processing fees are usually lower than credit card processing fees and are charged either per transaction or at a flat rate.
 For scenarios where the card isn’t present, you can use its details to perform contactless payments via online or digital payment gateways.

-As payment tech continues to advance financial institutions are increasingly providing customers with the ability to use mobile phones for banking transactions.
+As payment technology continues to advance financial institutions are increasingly providing customers with the ability to use mobile phones for banking transactions.
 This increases your customer’s ability to pay for just about anything from anywhere.
 Accepting mobile payments saves time by allowing you to collect compensation right from your phone or tablet.

-With additional payment methods such as Apple and Google Pay on the rise, cloud-based payments have become a necessity.
+With additional payment processing methods such as Apple and Google Pay on the rise, cloud-based payments have become a necessity.
 Most credit card processors use cloud-based technology, so your data, as well as your customer’s information, is secure.
 In other words, mobile payments are secure, fast, and convenient.

 eChecks Through ACH Process